Rifika2004/Rifika2004/README.md

-# 👋 Hi, I’m Sweety (Rifika2004) — your friendly neighborhood coder 🤖✨
+# 👋 Hi, I’m Rifika Garigipati (Rifika2004) — your friendly neighborhood coder 🤖✨

 Welcome to my corner of GitHub!
 I'm a passionate and self-driven developer who's fallen in love with building tech that feels *human*.
 Whether it's web apps, AI tools, or clever little scripts, I’m here to make software that *actually helps people*.